About the BA (Hons) Business Management with Marketing programme

 Learning & Teaching Methods

-This course is primarily designed for face to face learning with you attending your lessons for the specified hours within the validation document.
-However, there may be periods of study where the government advises TEC Partnership that it is not safe to open campuses or there is limited access due to social distancing measures.
-If the campus is closed TEC Partnership will deliver your sessions online and offer you the necessary support and resources remotely.
-If there is limited access due to social distancing measures a blended model will be adopted with some lessons happening in small groups and others happening using online sessions and support.
+This course is primarily designed for face-to-face learning, with attendance during lessons for the specified hours within the validation document.
+However, there may be periods of study where the government advises TEC Partnership that it is not safe to open campuses, or there is limited access due to social distancing measures.
+If the campus is closed, TEC Partnership will deliver your sessions online and offer you the necessary support and resources remotely.
+If there is limited access due to social distancing measures a blended model will be adopted, with some lessons taking place in small groups and others using online sessions and support.

 Methods of learning and teaching are designed to support students in becoming active members of a learning community.
-Students will be expected to work together in an informal environment as well as in formal classes where a culture of dignity, courtesy and mutual respect with staff and their peers is essential.
+Students will be expected to work together in an informal environment, as well as in formal classes, where a culture of dignity, courtesy and mutual respect with staff and their peers is essential.
 A variety of methods will be used such as:

 Lectures to enable content delivery of key techniques in communication, data gathering, research methods and data processing/analysis.
 To enable the tutor to provide initial illustrative demonstration in these fields.
 Interactive for students to raise pertinent questions in real time – and for tutors to check learning on very particular elements through questioning in real time.

-For students to demonstrate and for tutors to check learning in the fields of communication technique development, intrinsic study skills, e.g. note-taking/summarising and analysis of given business data including qualitative/textual.
+For students to demonstrate and for tutors to check learning in the fields of communication technique development, intrinsic study skills, e.g. note-taking/summarising and analysis of given business data, including qualitative/textual.

 For students to comparatively discuss and establish fit for purpose data collection methods in given research contexts.
 For students to develop both prepared and ad hoc verbal and non-verbal communications.

-For students to work on – and for tutors to review – developing academic and professional communication skills, and practice when appropriate data processing techniques (including quantitative) with the use of Information Technology.
+For students to work on – and for tutors to review – developing academic and professional communication skills, and practice with appropriate data processing techniques (including quantitative) with the use of Information Technology.
 Students benefit from small group sizes and high levels of support and access to staff.